Zero Trust adoption framework overview

 Identifying and understanding the specific risks that apply to your organization will help you prioritize your most strategic objectives across the Zero Trust architecture.

 Once your organization has identified and prioritized your most strategic technical objectives, you can map out a staged roadmap for implementation.
-You can then track your progress by using various tools:
+You can then track your progress by using various tools.

-Additionally, several portals and reports can assist you in creating an overview of risk within your business, including:
+Additionally, several other portals and reports can assist you in creating an overview of risk within your business, including:

 • Reports within Microsoft Defender XDR provide information regarding security trends and track the protection status of your identities, data, devices, applications, and infrastructure.